 Braden JP Rood has proudly been a member of the MVLCT board since 2005 filling various roles from actor to producer to set construction among many others—basically whatever needs to be done for the show!
-She also owns Rood Runner and loves to volunteer in her beloved Mount Vernon.
+She also owns MY Studio and loves to volunteer in her beloved Mount Vernon.
 All of this is accomplished with the support of her amazing husband, Anton and her three boys, Jasper, Atticus and Chester.

 Amy White has been involved with MVLCT since their 1998 production of Steel Magnolias.
 Her original plays and monologues (including Animal Facts, Drama at Dry Gulch Creek, and Someone Who Knew Her) have been performed by MVLCT and other groups.
 Amy believes in the power of live theatre to engage and educate everyone.
 A resident of Mt.
 Vernon, Amy is also the director of the Lisbon Public Library.